Lilian Jeannette Rice: Biography

 Rice was the daughter of Julius Augustus Rice (1854–1933) and Laura (Steele) Rice (1854–1939) and was born in National City, California, ten miles north of the Mexican border in South Bay, San Diego County.
 She was a direct patrilineal descendant of Edmund Rice, an early immigrant to the Massachusetts Bay Colony.
 In 1906, she entered the University of California and successfully completed her Bachelor of Letters Degree in Social Science with a major in architecture in 1910.
 In 1911 she completed a course in teaching there.
 She returned to National City, where she worked for several years in the office of San Diego architect Hazel Wood Waterman.
 She later taught geometric drawing at Russ High School (now San Diego High School) and then at San Diego State Teacher's College (now San Diego State University).

 In 1921, Rice was chosen by Richard Requa, of the firm of Requa and Jackson, to be the lead planner on the new development at Rancho Santa Fe in San Diego County.
 From 1922 until 1927 this project consumed much of her time.
-After her association with Requa and Jackson, Rice opened her own architectural firm in 1928, having gained her architect's license the previous year.
+After her association with Requa and Jackson, Rice opened her own architectural firm in 1928, and would receive her architect's license the following year.
 In 1931 she became a member of the San Diego Chapter of the American Institute of Architecture, one of only a few women admitted up to that time.
 She hired other women to work with her, including fellow Berkeley alumna Olive Chadeayne, who worked with Rice until her death.